AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 Your tutor will then ask some questions about your design choices.

+**Hint: You are not limited to only implementing the 3D shapes required in this assignment spec.**

 ### Teamwork and style (10 marks):
 You need to conduct code reviews and provide feedback on your partner's code in a timely manner.
 Evidence of this will need to be in GitHub.
 You are also responsible for testing your partner's code, it is highly recommended you write test cases to make sure your code still works for the demonstration.

 Your tutor may balance the distribution of marks between team members based on objective evidence on GitHub.
 Please let your tutor or the lecturer know if there are any issues with your group.

+**Hint: Github issue tracker, pull requests, and projects can all be used as evidence of a member contribution.**

 #### Style
 The most important thing with style is to make your code understandable to other people.